Reading Time: 5 minutes

-Unlike Gaea, Alyse had no experience with studying music before taking lessons as an adult.
-In the beginning her goal was to sight-read easy music; she then moved on to intermediate songs.
+Unlike Gaea, Alyse had no experience with studying music before taking adult lessons.
+Initially her goal was to sight-read easy music.
+She then moved on to intermediate songs.

 But life can easily get in the way of goals.
 With three kids under nine and a business to run, Alyse’s biggest challenge is universal: making time for practice.

-“It’s important to practice regularly– ideally at least five times a week,” says Piano Power founder and director Abraham Levitan.
-“But the good news for time-crunched moms is, the length of practice doesn’t matter nearly as much as the regularity of practice.
-So if all you can manage is five minutes a day at your instrument, you can still progress if it’s a daily habit.”
+“It’s important to practice regularly, ideally at least five times a week,” says Piano Power founder and director Abraham Levitan.
+“But the length of practice doesn’t matter nearly as much as regularity.
+So if all you can manage is five minutes a day, you can still progress if it’s a daily habit.”

-For parent Mindy Ingersoll, knowing that she’s investing money into lessons keeps her striving for regular practice time.
+For parent Mindy Ingersoll, knowing she’s investing money into lessons motivates regular practice.

-“I’m not stressing out about finding time to practice, but at the same time I’m using ten minutes when dinner is cooking or ten minutes before we have to go somewhere to play a little bit,” Mindy says.
-“Instead of checking Facebook I’m playing the guitar — it’s definitely a better use of my time.”
+“I’m not stressing out about finding time to practice, but at the same time I’m using ten minutes when dinner is cooking to play a little bit,” Mindy says.
+“Instead of checking Facebook I’m playing the guitar.
+It’s definitely a better use of my time.”

-Choosing to learn favorite songs that hold a personal connection can help motivate practice.
-Learning the classics is wonderful, but, like going to the gym and working out to a good mix, it’s the songs we really love that get us going.
+Choosing to learn favorite songs with a personal connection can help motivate practice.
+Learning the classics is wonderful.
+But like working out to a good mix, it’s the songs we really love that move us.

-For Alyse, learning easy versions of songs by her favorites Jason Mraz, Imagine Dragons, and Elvis Presley was the jolt she needed to make time for practice.
+Learning easy versions of songs by her favorites (like Jason Mraz, Imagine Dragons, and Elvis Presley) was the jolt Alyse needed to make time for practice.

-Taking private lessons at home has been key for Gaea and her son’s success with lessons.
-Gaea describes her son as “pokey” when it comes to leaving the house; add that to the all-too-familiar time sucks of getting dressed, gathering supplies, and hustling in and out of buildings, and lessons can quickly devolve into another chore.
+Taking private lessons at home has been key for Gaea.
+She describes her son as “pokey” when it comes to leaving the house.
+Add that to the time-sucks of getting dressed, gathering supplies, and hustling in and out of buildings, lessons can quickly devolve into another chore.

-“Having lessons at home makes it easier to incorporate piano into our regular routines,” Gaea says.
-“It’s no longer an event — it’s just another one of those things we do, like eating our dinner or brushing our teeth.”
+With lessons at home, Gaea says, “It’s no longer an event.
+It’s just another thing we do, like eating our dinner or brushing our teeth.”

-But perhaps the most important belief to hold about practice is that sometimes, you’re just not going to do it, and that doesn’t mean you should give up, or not take lessons at all.
-Parent Taryn Fisher says that flexibility and balance are key to balancing work, family, and personal time.
+That doesn’t mean you should give up, or not take lessons at all.
+Parent Taryn Fisher says that flexibility is key to balancing work, family, and personal time.

-“I am not going to pretend that I am a poster-child for the ‘mom who does everything.’
-I can’t,” Taryn says.
-“Accepting that this is something I am doing for myself, a treat, something to look forward to, is important.
-Which means not squeezing it into an already stressful day, but also not putting it last after everyone else’s needs are met.”
+“I am not going to pretend that I’m a poster-child for the ‘mom who does everything,’” Taryn says.
+“Accepting that this is something I am doing for myself– a treat, something to look forward to– is important.
+Which means not squeezing it into an already stressful day.
+But I’m also not putting it last after everyone else’s needs are met.”

 Learning to learn again

 “It’s always good to remind myself of the various learning styles and give everyone, myself included, a bit of grace during the learning process,” says Lindsey.
-“It takes different people different lengths of time and a variety of methods to figure things out, and it’s good to be reminded of that.”
+“It takes different people different lengths of time and a variety of methods to figure things out.
+It’s good to be reminded of that.”